openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/database_sql/database_sql_package_api/database_sql_package_interfaces.md

 }
 ```

-Function: Result interface generated by executing Insert, Update, and Delete statements.
+Function: Interface for results generated by executing Insert, Update, or Delete statements.

-Classes, interfaces, or structs that inherit this interface must also comply with the parameter and return value definitions of the functions in this interface.
+Classes, interfaces, and structs inheriting this interface must comply with its function parameter and return value definitions.

 ### prop lastInsertId